sanity-io/sanitype/README.md

 ### End to end type safety with runtime validation

-Use zschema definitions to validate JSON data coming from the Sanity API or other external data sources
+You can use sanitype definitions to validate JSON data coming from the Sanity API or other external data sources

 ### Immutable API